School-of-Computing-and-Informatics/cmps-357-api-calls/README.md

 # 🌐 API Calls Demo - RSS to JSON

 A modern, projector-friendly web application for demonstrating API calls to RSS-to-JSON services.
 Perfect for classroom presentations and API learning sessions.
+A live version of the main branch can be found [here](https://school-of-computing-and-informatics.github.io/cmps-357-api-calls/).
+Please note: there will be a short wait after any commits before changes are reflected.

 ## ✨ Features